Learn more about...

 CoS fees are payable by the hiring department. £525 is the standard rate.

-Except for jobs in PhD level SOC codes (Academic & Research roles) and those switching from the Student visa route, departments will also need to pay the ISC.
+Except for jobs in PhD-level SOC codes (Academic & Research roles) and those switching from the Student visa route, departments will also need to pay the ISC.

-• £364 for first 12 months plus £182 for each additional 6 months) in addition to the CoS fee.
+• £364 for the first 12 months plus £182 for each additional 6 months) in addition to the CoS fee.

 One Virtual Credit card should be raised for the total of the CoS and ISC fees.
 The supplier name should be ‘UK Visa & Immigration’ or ‘UKVI’.
 The cost is VAT-exempt.